auth0-lab/auth0-ai-python/examples/calling-apis/langchain-examples/README.md

 ### Setup

-Create a `.env` file using the format below:
+Copy the file `.env.example` to `.env` and fill in the required values:

 ```sh
 # Auth0